yyyaaan/yyy-cluster/README.md

 - proxies to other container app or mount code as sub-app/routes
 - other apps may only have private/internal endpoints and no need for auth

-Authentication flow at a glance:

-- In routers, login for access token will add JWT to session in addition to returning.
-- In authentication dependency, username and callable tracing function are added to `request.state`

 ## Docker Compose, Kubernetes and Terraform